Houston Cacao Men’s Circles

 Adam Harris

-Adam has been hosting Cacao Men’s Circles for six years, creating a space where men can come together, speak honestly, and build real connection.
+Adam has been hosting Cacao Men’s Circles for seven years, creating a space where men can come together, speak honestly, and build real connection.
 His approach is simple and grounded:

 Slow down, tell the truth, and be met without judgment.